billsix/cprogrammingbook/doc/07-Preprocessor.rst

     #endif

 with no #if or whatever immediately visible above.
-They should be treated like chilli sauce; essential at times, but more than a tiny sprinkle is too much.
+They should be treated like chili sauce; essential at times, but more than a tiny sprinkle is too much.

 #pragma